phelps-matthew/Studio-Physics-Labs/README.md

-# Quantitative Lab Notebooks
+# Quantitative Lab Notebooks (Fundamental of Physics I)
-Series of self-contained notebooks designed for first sequence undergraduate physics labs.
+Series of self-contained notebooks designed for first sequence calc-based undergraduate physics labs.
 * Impleneted in ipython and Mathematica
 * Interactive curve fitting
 * Ten total labs, based on new experiments